 This former teacher writes young adult novels about quirky teens learning to navigate life and love.
-Her writing is repped by Natachasa Morris at BookEnds Literary, and her debut, THE LIBRARY OF LOST THINGS published 10/08/19 from Inkyard Press/HarperCollins.
-Her #ownvoices sophomore project, A CUBAN GIRL’S GUIDE TO TEA AND TOMORROW is coming fall 2020 from Atheneum Simon and Schuster, with a third title to follow.
+Her debut, The Library of Lost Things, published 10/08/19 from Inkyard Press/HarperCollins.
+Her #ownvoices sophomore project, A CUBAN GIRL’S GUIDE TO TEA AND TOMORROW is coming October 6, 2020 from Atheneum Simon and Schuster, with a third title to follow.

 Random stuff about me:

 - Food addictions: Grilled cheese and tomato soup, avocado toast, cake, ramen

 - Places I can’t wait to visit: Greece, Bali, Ireland, Thailand, Switzerland, Australia